In the guide

 The heart form can show the following signs:

-- fever, followed by swelling of the head and eyes
+- fever, followed by swelling of the head and eyes (in severe cases the entire head swells)

 - loss of ability to swallow and colic signs may occur